 Wind your way north through the backstreets towards the lovely Jardínes del Turia, a scenic sunken park that takes the route of the old river Turia, which was diverted following flooding in 1956.
 Wander through the park and you’ll arrive at the focus of Valencia’s recent regeneration: the City of Arts and Sciences.
 Mostly designed by local-born architect Santiago Calatrava, this futuristic ensemble of bleached-white buildings surrounded by turquoise pools includes the curvy Oceanogràfic, Europe’s largest aquarium, and the astonishing eye-shaped Hemisfèric, used as an IMAX cinema.
 From here it’s a short hop to the redeveloped port area, which boasts the sleek Veles e Vents marina building, headquarters for the Americas Cup twice in recent years.

 Further along the waterfront is a stretch of fine-sand beach backed by a promenade of breezy paella restaurants.
 Ernest Hemingway famously tried his first paella here, and it soon became a favourite haunt.
 In fact, he was so taken with the town that he chose it as the perfect location to begin his first novel The Sun Also Rises; take a beachside seat in the sunshine, order a plateful and you’ll soon see why.

 There are direct flights to Valencia from London, or fly to Madrid and catch the high-speed AVE train from there.
-Explore more of Spain with the Rough Guide to Spain.
-Book hostels for your trip, and don't forget to purchase travel insurance before you go.
+Explore more of Spain with the Rough Guide to Spain Dropdown content.
+Book hostels Dropdown content for your trip, and don't forget to purchase travel insurance Dropdown contentbefore you go.